raspberrypilearning/disco-dance-floor/en/step_4.md

 --- task ---

-In the 'Hierarchy' window.
-Select the 'Directional Light' GameObject.
+In the Hierarchy window, select the 'Directional Light' GameObject.

 --- /task ---

 --- task ---

-Go to the 'Inspector' window and change the 'Color' to white and the 'Intensity' to `0.75`.
+Go to the Inspector window and change the 'Color' to white and the 'Intensity' to `0.75`.

-**Tip:** To change the colour to white your can move the 'R, G, B' sliders to `255`.
+**Tip:** To change the colour to white, you can move the 'R, G, B' sliders to `255`.

 ![A screenshot showing the new settings.](images/directional-light.png)